TRIALS & TRIAL TRAINING

-Trial training for competitive obedience, rally and tricks is on Wednesday nights from 05.00 pm.
+Trial training for competitive obedience, rally and tricks is on Wednesday evenings from 05.00 pm.

-Trial training is strictly invitation only for members of the SCDOC who wish to compete in ANKC Trials.
-Our trial training consists of Obedience, Rally & Tricks.
+Trial training is strictly invitation only for dedicated club members who wish to compete in ANKC Trials.
+Our trial training classes consists of Obedience, Rally, Scentwork & Tricks.

 If you have a dog and would like to work towards competing in trials, please contact us (we will advise you to join our Monday night classes to get a sound Obedience base - must be in red or black class to participate in trial training)

 We hold three ANKC Obedience Rally and Tricks Trials a year - February, June and November.

 What is Trialling?

 Dog Sport Trialling has been around forever, there are many fields in which you can trial a dog: Obedience, Rally-O, Tracking, Fly-Ball, Lure Coursing, Agility, Canine Disc, Dancing with Dogs, Trick Training, Retrieving and more.
 Trialling dogs is a recognised sport.

 Our Obedience and Rally-O trials are held through the Australian National Kennel Club (ANKC) and Dogs Queensland (CCCQ).
 To compete your dog in a sport you need to become a member of the governing body (for us in QLD that is Dogs Queensland) your dog must also be a financial member.
 Below are some explanations and links for the mentioned sports.